 Originally, the boy band consisted of three members; brothers Matt Goss (vocals) and Luke Goss (drummer) and Craig Logan (bass player) who left the band in the early part of 1989.

-After disappointing sales of the third album Changing Faces, and also the single Try, apparently, Luke looked at his brother and stated "I'm done, it's not fun anymore".
+After the poor sales, Luke looked at his brother and stated "I'm done, it's not fun anymore".
 The duo split in 1992.